javiergarciamolina/selfie-background-removal/README.md

 ## Result:

-**The model achieved an Intersection over Union of 0.994 on the test set.**
+**The model achieved an average Intersection over Union of 0.994 on the test set.**

 Let's see some examples of test images plotted against their ground-truth (or at least the one provided in the dataset) and their predictions: